-• Any entity that collects, processes, or retains biometrics should consult both federal agency guidance (e.g., the Federal Trade Commission (FTC) and the Equal Employment Opportunity Commission (EEOC)) and state laws regarding its security and privacy-recognizing that the regulatory landscape around biometrics is quickly evolving.
+FTC guidance (e.g., the and the Equal Employment Opportunity Commission (EEOC)) and state laws regarding its security and privacy-recognizing that the regulatory landscape around biometrics is quickly evolving.
 While biometric data lacks a federal regulatory framework, state laws have raised increased scrutiny of biometric data protection (e.g., in Illinois biometric data is considered to be PII); however, there is heavy debate around what qualifies as a biometric identifier.
 Illinois's Biometric Information Privacy Act was the first in the country to consider biometric identifiers in a commercial setting; it defines "biometric identifier" as "a retina or iris scan, fingerprint, or scan of hand or face geometry," specifically excluding physical descriptions or photographs.
-48 Similarly, in Texas the Capture or Use of Biometric Identifier statute defines "biometric identifier" as a "retina or iris scan, fingerprint, voiceprint, or record of hand or face geometry," with no specific exclusions to physical descriptions, but excludes photographs or information derived from a photograph.
-49 In other states, many healthcare organizations consider it best practice to engage in heightened security practices when dealing with biometrics.
+49 Similarly, in Texas the Capture or Use of Biometric Identifier statute defines "biometric identifier" as a "retina or iris scan, fingerprint, voiceprint, or record of hand or face geometry," with no specific exclusions to physical descriptions, but excludes photographs or information derived from a photograph.50 In other states, many healthcare organizations consider it best practice to engage in heightened security practices when dealing with biometrics.